marcoslashpro/error-assistant/README.md

 This is going to run inference on the model with the given error!

 ## P.S.
-Please always have a .gitignore file, or a lot of useless files will be uploaded to the vector store.
-A minimal one would be:
+Please always have a `.gitignore` file, or a lot of useless files will be uploaded to the vector store.
+When cloning the repo, you'll also import the `.gitignore`.
+In case that you want to have your own(as you should) make sure to add `dirSnapshot.p` to it, so that you will not upload to the VectorStore the directory snaposhots.
+To create your own, a minimal one would be:

 ```
 # Byte-compiled / optimized / DLL files